Back to Kings Life index

 Although the vast majority of top UK universities accept both A-levels and international foundation programmes for entry to their undergraduate programmes, it’s important to note that some of the elite universities require students to have taken A-levels (or their international equivalent) for entry.

-The Kings Advanced Level Foundation is recognised and accepted by all the top UK universities other than University of Oxford, Cambridge University, Imperial College London and University College London.
+The Kings Foundation is recognised and accepted by all the top UK universities other than University of Oxford, Cambridge University, Imperial College London and University College London.

-Typically, medical schools will also only accept A-levels, however at Kings, our specialist Medical Foundation is accepted by 6 universities in the UK and Ireland.
-This includes Keele University Medical School, which is ranked #3 in the UK.
-Read more about medical pathways at Kings here.
+Typically, medical schools will also only accept A-levels, however at Kings, the medical Degree Pathway Programme (Foundation) is accepted by a number of highly regarded universities in the UK and worldwide.
+Read more about medical pathways at Kings.

 To summarise, A-levels are universally accepted by all universities, whereas foundation courses may have some limitations in terms of where students can apply.